CBD and the Genes for Anxiety

 The stronger connection between frontal and limbic areas might mean that in these people, the frontal areas are better at regulating fear responses in the limbic areas, effectively controlling anxiety levels

-This effect occurs during adolescents.
+This effect occurs during adolescence.

 Before you add depression to anxiety over developmental "spilled milk", there's some good news there.